DerisO22/Project3---LMS/README.md

 ### Issue:
 Backend throws an error
 ### Fix:
-Ensure Xcode is up to date
+Ensure Xcode is up to date (Apple Store)
 Rerun `node server.js` on the backend

 If issue persists: try reinstalling `express cors sqlite3`